 EMDR Intensive

-• Are in acute crisis or at risk of harm
+• Are currently in acute crisis or at risk of harm

 • Struggle to manage intense emotions without external support